How to Interpret Biblical Prophecy

 A. The Futurist

 This third hermeneutical school of thought is a modern interpretation that views scripture through seven dispensations of covenants corresponding to human history.
 Although there are numerous views of salvation, a primary feature is that they view the redemption of Jews as being distinctive from that of Gentiles.
 John Nelson Darby, Edward Irving, and C.I.
-Scofield promoted this tenet, but its foundations originated with a 16th century Jesuit Priest, Ribera.
+Scofield promoted this tenet, but its foundations originated with a 16th-century Jesuit Priest, Ribera.

 Ribera’s writings were a Roman Catholic rebuttal to the Reformer’s view of the office of Pope as the “antichrist”.
 There are many variations in this viewpoint.
 Originally it spoke of a 3 1/2-year tribulation, but by the time it had infiltrated the Protestant church, it had grown to 7 years.

-This view moved from being a Roman Catholic doctrine to a common view among Protestants after the ecstatic utterances of Margaret MacDonald in 1830 Glasgow Scotland.
+This view moved from being a Roman Catholic doctrine to a common view among Protestants after the ecstatic utterances of Margaret MacDonald in 1830 in Glasgow Scotland.

 Irving, originally a Presbyterian Minister translated the Jesuit priest’s futurist writings adding the secret rapture from Margaret’s utterance.
 Irving’s preaching from these writings eventually led to his dismissal from the Presbyterian Church.
 A further series of ecstatic utterances breaking out in his and other London churches disseminated the revelation of a yet future seven-year tribulation.